Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 How Genetic Testing Identifies Inherited Risk

-While Tyrer-Cuzick looks at your risk factors, genetic testing looks directly at your DNA to find inherited gene mutations that increase your cancer risk.
+While the Tyrer-Cuzick breast cancer risk assessment looks at your risk factors, genetic testing looks directly at your DNA to find inherited gene mutations that increase your cancer risk.

 But BRCA genes are just the beginning.
 Today’s genetic panels can also look at mutations in dozens of other genes linked to cancers like: